 Non-Current Asset Policies for the Queensland Public Sector

-The Non-Current Asset Policies for the Queensland Public Sector (NCAP) are mandatory for departments and statutory bodies (applicable from 1 July 2005) and it is expected that they will adopt processes which reflect each agency’s circumstances and operational characteristics.
+The Non-Current Asset Policies for the Queensland Public Sector (NCAP) on this web page are mandatory for departments and statutory bodies (for reporting periods beginning on or after 1 July 2013).
+It is expected that agencies will adopt processes for their circumstances and operational characteristics.

-These policy papers aim to provide a framework for identifying, valuing, recording and writing-off non-current physical and intangible assets.
-The policy papers must be read in conjunction with the relevant Australian accounting standards and are not intended to be read in substitution for them.
+These policies aim to provide a framework for identifying, valuing, recording and writing-off non-current physical and intangible assets.
+The policies must be read in conjunction with the relevant Australian accounting standards and are not intended to be read in substitution for them.

 A glossary of terms defined in the Australian accounting standards, the Statements of Accounting Concepts, and the Framework for the Preparation and Presentation of Financial Statements is also available at the AASB website.